-An example of one such ISP course offered during the last term is “Making of a Musical Instrument”.
+An example of one such ISP course offered during the last term is "Science of making Musical Instruments".
 It became a way for students to not just pursue their interest in music but also fabricating and handling of materials, develop a deeper understanding of concepts of Physics & the Science behind Sound and of course collaborative learning & organizational skills.

 ISP courses are rooted in disciplines like Literature, Sociology, Design, Science, Technology, Heritage, Humanities & Languages, and more - but cut across areas and specialisations.
 Rather than following the regular curricular period format, these courses are offered in an 8-hour a day format enabling concentrated learning for students through block courses, studio-inspired experiential courses, perspective, skill building and field courses, innovative experiments in learning, and more.